What Is A European River Cruise and Is It Right For You?

 Thinking of taking a cruise & can’t decided: ocean cruise or a river cruise?
 Not sure what is a European river cruise?
 Read this moms personal opinion

-To my surprise he said “YES”.
+To my surprise, he said, “YES”.

-It was my first cruise and to be honest, I was convinced I would hate it.
-So why did I choose to go on a cruise in the first place if I thought I would hate it?
+It was my first cruise, and to be honest, I was convinced I would hate it.
+So why did I choose a cruise if I thought I would hate it?
 Simple, for the kids and our sanity.
+As a parent, sometimes we make sacrifices for the greater good.

 In rome: one of our 5 stops on our Mediterranean cruise

-I liked it so much, I thought maybe we should take another one this year.
+I liked it so much I thought maybe we should take another one this year.

 I thought If I liked an ocean cruise, I might like a river cruise too!